Conditions | Bladder Cancer

 Bladder cancer is a type of cancer that starts in the cells lining your bladder.
 The bladder is a balloon-like organ that stores your urine.

 The most common sign of bladder cancer is blood in your urine.
 Your urine might look red, pink, or rusty.
 This is often painless.
-Other signs can include needing to pee more often or having pain while peeing.
+Other signs can include needing to urinate more often or having pain while urinating.

 If you see blood in your urine, you should see a doctor right away.